Manic Street Preachers: "Motown Junk" to The Holy Bible (1991–1994)

 By early 1994, Edwards' mental and physical health difficulties, including anorexia, alcohol abuse, depression and self-harm, became worse.
 In April and May, the band played concerts in Thailand and Portugal and at a benefit concert for the Anti-Nazi League at Brockwell Park, London.
 Edwards was habitually cutting himself, and appeared onstage in Bangkok with self-inflicted wounds across his chest.
-Following their appearance at the Glastonbury Festival in June, Edwards was admitted into The Priory, and the band played a few festivals as a three-piece to pay for his treatment.
+Following their appearance at the Glastonbury Festival in June (during which, Wire called Glastonbury a "shithole" and suggested to "build a few more fucking bypasses" over it), Edwards was admitted into The Priory, and the band played a few festivals as a three-piece to pay for his treatment.
 These appearances included T in the Park in Scotland, the Alte Wartesaal in Cologne, the Parkpop Festival in The Hague and the Reading Festival.
-During the Reading show, Bradfield played Edwards' black Gibson as a mark of respect (although Bradfield later commented that he regretted playing Edwards' guitar).
+During the Reading show, Bradfield played Edwards' black Gibson Les Paul Studio as a mark of respect (although Bradfield later commented that he regretted playing Edwards' guitar).

 The band's third album, The Holy Bible, was released in August 1994.
 It received critical acclaim, but sold poorly.
 The album displayed yet another musical change for the band, marking a shift from the modern rock sound of their first two albums towards alternative rock.
 The album also incorporates various elements from other musical genres, such as hard rock, British punk, post-punk, new wave, industrial, art rock and gothic rock.
 Lyrically the album deals with subjects including prostitution, American consumerism, British imperialism, freedom of speech, the Holocaust, serial killers, the death penalty, political revolution, childhood, fascism and suicide.
 According to Q: "the tone of the album is by turns bleak, angry and resigned".
 There was also an element of autobiographic subjects, like in the song "4st 7lb" where the lyrics clearly tackle Richey's own experience with anorexia.
 The song was named after 4 stones 7 pounds, or 63 lbs, because it is the weight below which death is purported to be medically unavoidable.

 The title of The Holy Bible was chosen by Edwards to reflect an idea, according to Bradfield, that "everything on there has to be perfection".
 Interviewed at the end of 1994, Edwards said: "The way religions choose to speak their truth to the public has always been to beat them down [...]
 I think that if a Holy Bible is true, it should be about the way the world is and that's what I think my lyrics are about.
 [The album] doesn't pretend things don't exist".
 Although its initial sales were poor, The Holy Bible eventually sold over 600,000 copies worldwide.